pburkholder/decksets/2018-04-cf-summit/text.md

 * Team Empowerment
 * Regulatory Setting

-^We know from research on team productivity and DevOps practices that the best outcomes are built on teams with a high-level of psychological trust, and when teams are empowered, are entrusted, to deliver value from concept to production.
+^We research team productivity and DevOps practices best outcomes teams high-level of psychological trust, and when teams empowered, entrusted, deliver value concept to production.

-^Now these are two different kinds of trust.
-1!
-One is internal to a team: trust that your voice is heard, trust that you can fail without blame or shame.
-The other 2! is team context: Are they trusted to operate in their domain of expertise?
-Do they trust that failure will be treated as a learning opportunity and not cause for punishment?
+^1! is internal to a team: your voice is heard, that you can fail without blame or shame.
+2! is team context: Are trusted operate in domain expertise? failure treated learning opportunity and not punishment?

-^This latter form of trust is very much in tension with a 3! regulatory setting.
-And within government, trust can be rare by design:
+^Latter trust tension with a 3! regulatory setting.
+And within government, trust rare by design:

 ---